-The Company holds an annual "Kick off Meeting" followed by quarterly business updates, which are open to all employees, and are the main forums by which the Chief Executive and other senior leaders update all employees on the Company's performance, plans and future outlook as well as providing employees with an opportunity to provide feedback, ask questions, or to seek clarification, on the Company's purpose, goals, direction and results.
+The Company regularly holds Business Updates, which are open to all employees, and are the main forums by which the Chief Executive and other senior leaders update all employees on the Company's performance, plans and future outlook as well as providing employees with an opportunity to provide feedback, ask questions, or to seek clarification, on the Company's purpose, goals, direction and results.
+The most recent Business Update was held in April 2023, and it was an in-person event in both the UK and Serbia.